SAP/project-kb/prospector/README.md

 This is achieved with docker and docker-compose, make sure you have both installed and working before proceeding.

-You can start the database (postgresql) with the following command:
+You can then start the necessary containers with the following command:

 `docker-compose up -d`